telerik/kendo-ui-core/docs/web/button/overview.md

 ---
 title: Overview
 page_title: Overview | Kendo UI Button Widget
-description: "Learn how to use Kendo UI Button widget."
+description: "Learn how to initialize the Kendo UI Button widget and apply its other options."
 slug: overview_kendoui_button_widget
 position: 1
 ---